purduehackers/evergreen/Day-Of-Hack-Night-Logistics.md

 - [ ] Pizza gets delivered.
   - [ ] Make sure there is enough counter space for the pizza.
   - [ ] Put plates/napkins out.
-  - [ ] Enforce 2 pizzas per person, otherwise we will run out.
+  - [ ] Enforce 2 slices per person, otherwise we will run out.
 - [ ] Session timeslot begins.
 Let everybody at Hack Night know that a Session is beginning.

 ### 11:59 PM